passes-org/passes/docs/index.md

   resultBodyCodec: Codecs.String // The result body type is a string of the user's email });

-const getEmailResult = await getEmail.sendRequest();// [!code focus]
+// Under the hood, sendRequest calls document.passes.request and sends the encoded request // [!code focus] const getEmailResult = await getEmail.sendRequest();// [!code focus]
                                                     // [!code focus]
 if (getEmailResult.status === 'accepted') {         // [!code focus]